 Fertilizing is an essential component in maintaining overall plant and lawn health.
 Fertilizing will create naturally occurring minerals in the soil that will help plants and grass grow healthy and consistently.

 As the nutrients are released from the fertilizer, the root systems will fill in any bare patches, depriving weed seeds from germinating.

-Step1: In April, we apply a pre-emergent weed control/fertilizer application to help control weeds and crab grass which can quickly spread throughout the lawn if not treated.
+Step 1: We apply a pre-emergent weed control/fertilizer application in April, to help prevent weeds and crab grass.
+These can can quickly spread throughout the lawn if not treated.
 Weed usually do not start growing until May, when the soil reaches about 60 degrees.
-That is why it is important to start the prevention process in early April before they begin to grow
+This is why it is important to start the prevention process in early April before they begin to grow.

-Step 1: Lime and Weed control, which takes place in May.
+Step 2: We use our Lime and Weed control in May.
 Adding lime to your lawn will help you lawn grow, as it balances out the acid that builds up over time.
 Fungus diseases tend to live and grow in lawns that are acidic.
 Liming your lawn will eliminate acid, prevent the outbreak of fungus, and allow your grass to grow healthy.

 Step 3: Fertilizer and Weed Control in June will help boost your lawn while also controlling the weeds that can outbreak and take over the lawn.